Animal Division

 Family Spirals®

-- Center for Families with Animals – improving our relationships with animals and one another.
+• Center for Families & Animals™ – improving our relationships with animals and one another, inside and outside the home.
 We explore family violence holistically, including the linkages among pet, child, elder, spousal, and sibling abuse.
+We also explore family interactions with wildlife and other animals through work, school, recreational clubs, on the road, and elsewhere.

-- Center on Sibling Dynamics™ – exploring sibling aggression, conflicts, and friendships.
+• Center on Sibling Dynamics – exploring sibling aggression, conflicts, and friendships.
 Sibling aggression (‘sibling rivalry’) is an often tolerated form of bullying.

-- Center for the Adult Child™ – healing transgressions between children and parents.
+• Center for the Adult Child – healing transgressions between children and parents.
 We’re launching with a program addressing in-law conflicts.

-- Center on Cyberfamilies – Privacy, connectedness, and disruptions in a digital age.
+• Center on Cyberfamilies™ – Privacy, connectedness, and disruptions in a digital age.
 Addressing ways that technology may strengthen or weaken family bonds.

-The Center for Families with Animals also hosts the Green Pet-Burial Society (GPBS).
+The Center for Families & Animals also hosts the Green Pet-Burial Society (GPBS).
 Founded in early 2010, GPBS takes a multilevel approach and addresses practical applications in promoting green burial options for a beloved pet’s remains, including whole-family eco-cemeteries where animal remains may be buried in the family plot.
 The creation of conservation pet and whole-family cemeteries is also a mechanism by which to establish and maintain wildlife preserves.
 Such programs play a unique role in bridging humane and environmental communities.
 GPBS is a pioneering force in the emerging subfield of Animal Death Studies (in 2010 he coined the term Zoothanatology).

 Early Publications